New Student Orientation

 Distance Cohort (Online Program)

-Orientation for the online cohort will be held virtually in August 2026.
+Orientation for the distance (online) cohort will be held virtually in August 2026.
 Further details TBD.

 Residential Cohort (Fort Lauderdale/Davie Program)

-Orientation for the residential cohort will be held in person in August 2026.
+Orientation for the residential (Fort Lauderdale/Davie) cohort will be held in person in August 2026.
 Further details TBD.

 Pre-Matriculation Checklist